 You’ll definitely want to take in Bondi Beach before you start the walk.
 This beach is famous in so many movies and is one of the nicest beaches I’ve been to.
-Usually it’s packed but we went in the morning on a very windy day and was surprised to find an empty beach!
+Usually it’s packed but I went in the morning on a very windy day and was surprised to find an empty beach!

 The start of the trail is by Bondi Icebergs which is an iconic institution.
 You can pay an entrance fee to swim in this pool year round or they also have a restaurant where you can enjoy the views.
 As you can see on this day, it was extremely windy and the large pool was closed off due to waves.
 I wish I could have had a swim here!

 About 20 minutes along the hike there’s a section that contain rocks that seem to hang off over the ocean.
 There’s also some rocks closer to the ocean level.
-We saw someone sitting and meditation while the waves crashed around her.
+I saw someone sitting and meditation while the waves crashed around her.
 If you want to take a daredevil shot while being perfectly safe, this is the place to do it.

 The Bondi to Bronte Coastal Walk links up Bondi Beach with Tamarama Beach and Bronte Beach.
 Tamarama Beach is a small strip of golden sand in between winding cliffs.
 The water is pretty rough so it’s not made for swimming.
 But it’s a very quiet spot for some relaxing suntanning.
 Or if you’re like me and need to use the washroom all the time, there’s a pitstop here.